RomainDel59/Waldhari/README.md

 (If you have any ideas, you are welcome to make suggestions in the issues section!)

+# Note

+My native language is French, so I translated the localization into other languages ​​with AI, but it may contain errors.
+Please help me fix it by submitting a merge request!

 # Requirements

 ## Dependencies

 Core: .NET v4.8

 Added references in IDE: